Update: October 31, 2019

 Here’s how you can help — come visit.

 Enjoy fine dining in Michelin-starred restaurants or your favorite pizzeria.
 Soak in the mineral waters and mud baths of Calistoga.
 Kayak, hike and bike the many trails.
-If you can’t make it in person now, buy a gift certificate for that you can use later to benefit from the savings today.
+If you can’t make it in person now, buy a gift certificate that you can use later to benefit from the savings today.
 Buy wine online!

 Check out the magnificent redwood trees at Armstrong Park in Sonoma County.